Acronyms

 - Thrombectomy

-- Blood clots can be removed from the vein through open surgery or with catheter-based devices that mechanically aspirate the clot
+- Blood clots can be removed from a vein through open surgery or mechanical aspiration with catheter-based devices

 - 2021 ACCP recommendations